Chronic kidney disease stage 4

 An overview of stage 4 kidney disease

-Someone suffering chronic kidney disease (CKD) is described as being in one of 5 stages.
-To determine which stage applies, kidney function is assessed, and tests are performed to determine whether there are signs of blood or protein in the urine.
+Someone with chronic kidney disease (CKD) is described as being in one of 5 stages.
+To determine which stage applies, kidney function is assessed using blood tests, and tests are performed to determine whether there are signs of blood or protein in the urine.

-At stage 4, it is likely that you would be experiencing symptoms from CKD.
+At stage 4, it is likely that you will be experiencing symptoms of CKD.
 This is a critical phase for discussions with your doctors to understand the need for replacing kidney function and what your options may be.

-You are likely to be under the care of a nephrologist and a pre-dialysis educator.
-Together, this team will work with you to control your diet, manage medication and consider treatment options.
+You are likely to be under the care of a kidney specialist (a nephrologist) and a pre-dialysis educator, who will work with you to control your diet, manage medication and consider treatment options.

 Symptoms of stage 4 kidney disease